rempairamore/uptimePluma/README.md

 Track your websites uptime with GitHub Actions - no extra servers required

+> Why "Pluma"?
+In Bologna's dialect, "pluma" means being flat broke - just like the lint in your empty pockets.
+And this tool keeps your wallet just as empty: zero costs, zero servers.

 ## How it works

 This tool checks your websites and sends you instant notifications through Telegram, Slack, or Discord if any site becomes unreachable.
 No servers to maintain, no complicated setup - just GitHub Actions doing the work for you.